-Hellebores are widely grown in gardens for decorative purposes.
+Hellebores are widely grown in gardens for decorative purposes - the most commonly used being H. orientalis and its hybrids.
 They are particularly valued by gardeners for their winter and early spring flowering period - the plants are surprisingly frost-resistant and many are evergreen.
 Also of value is their shade tolerance.
 Many species of hellebore have green or greenish-purple flowers and are of limited garden value, although Corsican hellebore (H. argutifolius), a robust plant with pale green, cup-shaped flowers and attractive leathery foliage, is widely grown.
 So is the 'stinking hellebore' or setterwort (H. foetidus), which has drooping clusters of small, pale green, bell-shaped flowers, often edged with maroon, which contrasts with its dark evergreen foliage.
 H. foetidus 'Wester Flisk', with red-flushed flowers and flower stalks, is becoming popular, as are more recent selections with golden-yellow foliage.

 Helleborus is a genus of plants of the family Ranunculaceae.
 The genus has between 15 and 22 species according to the authors.
 The majority of species are found in the Balkans, but two are native to the Mediterranean islands: Helleborus argutifolius, in Corsica and Sardinia, and Helleborus lividus, in the Balearic Islands.

-This description is more specifically about Helleborus niger, the Christmas Rose, and Helleborus Orientalis, the oriental Christmas rose, grown in our gardens.
+This description is more specifically about Helleborus niger, the Christmas Rose.

 Plant my hellebore